gesundkrank/jQuery.xml/README.md

 - changed API
 - name of tags to search for in xml-file is now changeable
 - compatible to jQuery >= 1.9 (no use of $.browser anymore)
-- async : true in xml ajax request
+- switched async to true in xml ajax request

 ###v0.3
 - "append" method supports callback